UV Tanning Equipment

 On this page:

-Tanning occurs when the skin produces additional pigment (coloring) to protect itself against burns from ultraviolet (UV) rays.
-Overexposure to these rays can cause eye injury, premature wrinkling of the skin, light-induced skin rashes, and can increase your chances of developing skin cancer.
+Tanning is your skin's self-defense against burns from ultraviolet (UV) rays.
+Skin cells react by producing more pigment (color) as a shield.
+Too much exposure to these rays can cause wrinkling of the skin at an early age, skin rashes and eye injury.
+Tanning can also increase your chances of developing skin cancer.

-Most sun lamps and tanning equipment emit ultraviolet radiation.
-This equipment mainly produces UVA radiation, sometimes known as “tanning rays.”
-While UVA radiation from artificial-tanning equipment is less likely to cause sunburn than UVB radiation from sunlight, that does not make UVA radiation safe.
-UVA rays have a suspected link to malignant melanoma, and, like UVB rays, they also may be linked to immune system damage.
+Most sun lamps and tanning equipment emit UVA rays.
+UVA rays are sometimes known as “tanning rays,” and are less likely to cause sunburn than UVB rays.
+However, that does not make UVA radiation safe.
+UVA rays may be linked to melanoma (the most deadly kind of skin cancer) and like UVB rays, they can damage your body’s ability to fight illness.

 U.S. Federal Trade Commission (FTC)

-FTC investigates false, misleading, and deceptive advertising claims about the devices.
-When the FTC determines that advertisements are not truthful, they may take corrective action.
+FTC investigates false, misleading and deceptive advertisements about tanning devices.
+If they find that the advertisements are not truthful, they can take corrective action.

-If using tanning equipment, always use protective eyewear that provides 100% UV ray protection.
+Avoid tanning lamps, beds and booths.
+If you do use tanning equipment, always use protective eyewear that provides 100% UV ray protection.

-Regardless of your exposure to natural or artificial UV rays, conduct a monthly skin self-exam looking for any abnormalities (like bumps or sores that don't heal) or moles that have changed size, color or shape.
-Be sure to check all areas.
-Have a friend or family member check your back.
-Visit your physician or a dermatologist to get annual exams.
-If caught early, most cases of skin cancer can be cured.
+Regardless of your UV exposure from tanning beds, conduct a monthly self skin exam to look for any abnormalities.
+Look for bumps or sores that don't heal or for moles that have changed size, color or shape.
+Have a friend or family member check your back and your scalp and visit your physician or a dermatologist to get skin checks annually.
+When caught early, most cases of skin cancer can be cured.